-We estimate that we will receive net proceeds of approximately \$ million from the sale of the securities offered by us in this offering, based on the assumed public offering price of \$ per Class A Unit (the last reported sale price of our common stock on the Nasdaq Capital Market on, 2025), assuming no sales of Class B Units, which, if sold, would reduce the number of Class A Units that we are offering on a one-for-one basis, and after deducting the underwriting commission and estimated offering expenses payable by us.
+We estimate that we will receive net proceeds of approximately \$5.0 million (or \$5.8 million if the underwriter exercises the over-allotment option in full) from the sale of the securities offered by us in this offering excluding any proceeds from the cash exercise of Common Warrants.
 If a holder of Common Warrants elects to exercise the Common Warrants issued in this offering in cash, we may receive additional proceeds from the exercise of the Common Warrants.
 We cannot predict when or if the Common Warrants will be exercised.
 It is possible that the Common Warrants may expire and may never be exercised.